You're reading an pre-release version of this documentation.

 • Non-blocking I$ D$ supported

-• Hardware/Software D$ prefetcher supported
+• Hardware/Software D$ prefetch supported

-• Hardware I$ prefetcher supported
+• Hardware I$ prefetch supported

 Here is a diagram with 2 issue / early+late alu / 6 stages configuration (note that the pipeline structure can vary a lot):